Chapter 2 The Pre-Travel Consultation Self-Treatable Conditions

 |Bisphosphonates||Alendronate sodium, ibandronate sodium, risedronate sodium|

-Nonpharmacologic interventions to treat or manage motion sickness include the following:
+Nonpharmacologic interventions to prevent or treat motion sickness include:

-- Being aware of situations that tend to trigger symptoms.
+- Being aware of and avoiding situations that tend to trigger symptoms.

-- Optimizing position to reduce motion or motion perception—for example, driving a vehicle instead of riding in it, sitting in the front seat of a car or bus, sitting over the wing of an aircraft.
+- Optimizing position to reduce motion or motion perception—for example, driving a vehicle instead of riding in it, sitting in the front seat of a car or bus, or sitting over the wing of an aircraft.
 Cabin location on a cruise ship does not appear to influence the likelihood of motion sickness.

-- Reducing sensory input by, for example, lying prone, looking at the horizon, or shutting eyes.
+- Reducing sensory input—lying prone, shutting eyes, or looking at the horizon.

 - Adding distractions—listening to music or using aromatherapy scents such as mint or lavender.
 Flavored lozenges may also help, in particular ginger-flavored.
-Lozenges may also function as distractions or, in the case of oral ginger, may hasten gastric emptying.
+Lozenges may also function as distractions or, in the case of ginger, may hasten gastric emptying.

 - Using acupressure or magnets is advocated by some to prevent or treat nausea, although scientific data on efficacy of these interventions for preventing motion sickness are equivocal.

 - Takeda N, Morita M, Horii A, Nishiike S, Kitahara T, Uno A. Neural mechanisms of motion sickness.
 J Med Invest.
 2001 Feb;48(1–2):44–59.